 Christy Smith, Product Manager, NCC takes a closer look at the potential challenges and opportunities in relation to the raw material supply chain that exist and lie ahead for the Pharmaceutical industry.

 Some would argue that the Pharmaceutical industry is a bit more resilient to market fluctuations than other industries.
 Though there may be some truth in this, I believe that it is important to be prepared for the worst-case scenario.
 With that in mind I have assembled a list of potential challenges that face the Pharma industry along with solutions.
 This is not a complete list but rather a selection that I think the industry should consider.

-Current and future supply chain challenges and solutions
+Current and future raw material supply chain challenges and solutions

 The pandemic resulted in the shutdown or reduction of manufacturing and transportation globally.
 This meant that certain key chemicals became harder to source as well as transport.
 Price fluctuations as well as delays have been additional common challenges.

 Solution: Partner with a flexible and experienced supplier that has in-house sourcing and research capabilities to conduct manufacturer due diligence, assessments and verification.
 In addition, this supplier should also have internal compliance and logistics expertise.

 Ireland has been traditionally grouped with the UK when it comes to sales channels for supply and distribution.
 With a hard Brexit looking more likely, establishing new transport routes for sourcing raw materials to avoid potential UK tariffs and delivery setbacks may be necessary.
 In addition will UK sales offices be able to deal effectively with EU regulations when exporting to Ireland?

 Solution: If you haven’t already done so, then re-examine all existing sourcing channels, establish which partners can provide the most reliable and competitive routes as soon as possible.